Rasheek-Mujib/Data-JoBU2022/README.md

 # Data-JoBU2022
-Where the cool kids have fun while Rasheek struggles in life B|
+Where the cool kids have fun while Rasheek struggles in life